Cosmos Holidays: Consolidation (2014-present)

 In 2014, the Mantegazza family announced plans to sell Monarch Holdings Ltd. Subsidiaries included Monarch Airlines, Monarch Aircraft Engineering, First Aviation, Cosmos Holidays, somewhere2stay and Avro.
 On 31 October 2014, the holiday group was sold to venture capitalists, Greybull Capital.
 Cosmos Tours & Cruises was retained by the Mantegazza Family.

 In 2016, Cosmos introduced a private tour programme based on existing tour itineraries in Asia, Africa and India with a private guide/driver included.

 From 1 April 2017, the tour operator regained all rights to the brand Cosmos, having reached a formal agreement with Monarch which terminated the licence covering the use of the name.

 Destinations

 Cosmos provides tours, cruises and rail journeys in over 40 countries, flying from up to 27 UK airports.

 The tour operator with its origins in touring in Italy, offers holidays across Europe and the Mediterranean.
 Other destinations include North America & Canada, Central & South America, Asia and the Far East, Africa, the Persian Gulf, Indian Ocean, Australia and New Zealand.

-In recent years, river and ocean cruises have been added to the product range of tours.
+In the 2010s River and ocean cruises were added to the product range in of tours.

-Awards
+Recognition

-Cosmos has been shortlisted for travel industry and consumer awards including the TTG Travel Awards, the Globe Travel Awards, British Travel Awards as well as World of Cruising’s Wave Awards, and Cruise International’s Cruise Awards.
+Cosmos has been shortlisted for travel industry and consumer awards including the TTG Travel Awards, the Globe Travel Awards, British Travel Awards as well as World of Cruising's Wave Awards, and Cruise International's Cruise Awards.